A dance with Death

 No cure for a beautiful face.

-Hard to erase desire to feel and hold a woman who is gone.
+Hard to erase desire to feel and hold a woman that is gone.

 I knew I made the fatal decision when I allowed